thedarkwriter/courseware-lms-content/courses/published/get_hiera_5.md

 </div>
 <div class="instruction-content" markdown="1">

-We've set up these example files and a few more on the practice machine, try a few permutations until you have a feel for how hiera_array() works.
+We've set up these example files and a few more on the practice machine.
+Try a few permutations until you have a feel for how `hiera_array()` works.

 </div>